touzet/pampa/README.md

  - You must provide a taxid for the peptide marker.
 Rank and taxon names are included primarily to enhance the clarity of results.
  - You should furnish either a sequence, possibly with a PTM description,  or a mass for your marker peptide.
 If the sequence is provided without a mass, the program will automatically compute the mass from it.
 To do so, it will utilize either the PTM description (when available) or infer potential PTMs from the sequence.

+Lastly, you have the option to include additional fields (i.e., extra columns) for your own purposes.
+These fields will be disregarded by PAMPA.

-Where to find peptide tables, how to obtain them ?
-Several pre-defined tables are included with the PAMPA code, accessible in the Peptide_tables directory.
+**Where to find peptide tables, how to generate them ?** Several pre-defined tables are included with the PAMPA code, accessible in the Peptide_tables directory.
 Please avoid relocating or altering these files, as they are utilized by PAMPA LIGHT.
 Additionally, you can manually create peptide table files using any spreadsheet software and opting for the TSV export format.
 Alternatively, [PAMPA CRAFT](#PAMPA-CRAFT)  offers automated methods for generating peptide tables.